-SEA theme SEA theme Commentary, 31: Land to East of Greenway, Listers Hill Landscape (continued) With reference to locally important landscape features, the site does not contain any significant trees with TPO designations.
+SEA theme Commentary, 31: Land to Ea st of Greenway, Listers Hill Landscape (continued) With reference to locally important landscape features, the site does not contain any significant trees with TPO designations.
 In terms of visual impacts, locally identified viewpoint 16 within the Neighbourhood Plan area is located at the north western corner of the site.
 However, the sightline for the viewpoint extends to the north towards Beacon Hill (away from the site).
 Therefore, new development within the site is not likely to detract from the character of the view.
-Historic Environment The site is not within the setting of the Ilminster Conservation Area.
-No nationally listed buildings are present on the site and the site is not within the direct setting of any listed buildings.
-No scheduled monuments or registered parks and gardens are in the vicinity of (or have the potential to be affected by development on) the site.
-Listers Hill on the western boundary of the site is identified by the HER as the route of an C18th turnpike road, "Ilminster to Sea Bridge, Donyatt" which was a turnpike road of the Ilminster Trust turnpiked in 1759.
+The site is not within the settin a of tl he Ilminster Conservation Area.
+No nationally listed buildings a the direct setting of any lis are pre ted b are in esent on the site and the site is not within buildings.
+No scheduled monuments or the vicinity of (or have the potential to be Historic Environment Listers Hill on the western boundary of the site is identified by the HER as the route of an C18th turnpike road, "Ilminster to Sea Bridge, Donyatt" which was a turnpike road of the Ilminster Trust turnpiked in 1759.
 The southern boundary of the site is the site of the Chard Canal, which linked Chard and Ilminster with the Taunton and Bridgewater Canal.
 It was closed in 1867.
 Development on the site is however unlikely to affect the archaeological potential of these routes.
 The HER also highlights the northern boundary of the site is the site of a WWII anti-tank ditch, with the site of a further anti-tank ditch extending a small way into the eastern part of the site.
 A boundary post located on the south west corner of the site is also identified on the HER.
-Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
-In this respect, the southern and western sections of the site are underlain by Grade 3a land which is some of the best and most versatile land for agricultural purposes.
-The northern and eastern sections of the site comprise Grade 3b land (i.e. not BMV for agricultural purposes).
-In terms of the water environment, there are no watercourses passing through the site boundaries.
-The site does not overlap with a NVZ or SPZ.
-The site could potentially overlap with the Building Stone MSA.
-However, it is difficult to be certain due to the scale of Map Eight presented within the Somerset Minerals Plan.
-Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
-The site is located at relative proximity to services and facilities in Ilminster town centre (c.900m walk to the Market House) which will limit the need for residents to travel for the amenities provided here.
+Land, Soil and Water Resources difficult to be certain due to the scale of Map Eight presented within the Somerset Minerals Plan.
+Population and Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
+Community The site is located at relative proximity to services and facilities in Ilminster town centre (c.900m walk to the Market House) which will limit the need for residents to travel for the amenities provided here.
 Health and Wellbeing Ilminster Medical Centre at Canal Way is located approximately 1.3km away.
 The site is accessible to the Public Rights of Way network and the town's wider green infrastructure network, including the network to the south of the town.
 Transportation With reference to local public transport networks, there are bus stops located approximately 100m to the north of the site along Listers Hill.
 Regarding the PRoW network, there are no footpaths passing through the site.
-The site is approximately 900m to the south of Ilminster town centre.
-Key Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effect
+The site is approximately 900m to the south of Ilminster town centre. Кеу Likely adverse eff measures) fect (without mitigation Likely positive effect Neutral/no effect Uncertain effect